ucsbieee/Tesla-Coil-MIDI-Synth/README.md

 These pins are the six voices (could have nine with this MCU but they aren't broken out on the Arduino).
 These voices will respond to the following MIDI channels.

+A volume control potentiometer can be connected to A0 to control the overall pulse width, otherwise the pin should be tied high.

 ### MIDI Channels
  1. Clean (no effects)
  2. Effects